Alfredo-Carlon/BriefNativeJavaInstrument/README.md

 The processing server could be implemented in Java or another language with a C++ interface, e.g. Python.

-For the moment, this project will focus on the instrumentation part of J->S.
+For the moment, this project will focus on the instrumentation part of _J->S_.

 The current technical restrictions: